Notice regarding the quality of machine translation

 The CAFCAC includes an eligibility test and an admission test, the terms and conditions of which are provided for at the Article A. 822-1 Code of Commerce.

-To go further Articles L. 822-1, L. 822-1-1, R. 822-2 and the following of the Code of Commerce; decree of 5 March 2013 setting out the programme of the certificate of fitness for the functions of auditor and the certificate preparatory to the functions of auditor.
+For further information: Articles L. 822-1, L. 822-1-1, R. 822-2 and the following of the Code of Commerce; decree of 5 March 2013 setting out the programme of the certificate of fitness for the functions of auditor and the certificate preparatory to the functions of auditor.

 There are no regulations for a national of a Member State of the European Union (EU) or part of the European Economic Area (EEA) wishing to practise as a CAC in France on a temporary and casual basis.

-Therefore, only the measures taken for the free establishment of EU or EEA nationals will apply.
+Therefore, only the measures taken for the Freedom of establishment of EU or EEA nationals will apply.

 A national of an EU or EEA state who legally operates as a CAC in that state may settle in France to carry out the same activity on a permanent basis.